Searching for Sale or Rent

-Searching for a trailer to rent or buy can be difficult because there are few websites that focus on this lifestyle.
-In fact a large part of the motivation for developing this site is for that very reason.
+Searching for a place to rent or buy can be difficult because there are few websites that focus on this lifestyle.
+In fact a large part of the motivation for developing this site was for that very reason.

-"We watched as friends spent literally days going from park to park to look at bulletin boards, visit realtors, resort offices, phone ads, drive by trailers, and then waste everyone's time only to find the trailer was not to their liking."
+"We watched as friends spent literally days going from park to park to look at bulletin boards, visit realtors, resort offices, phone ads, drive by, and then waste everyone's time only to find it was not to their liking."